briordan/CarPriceML/README.md

 # CarPriceML Using Ridge Regression to predict a car price based on features

 ## Overview
-Using a dataset from Kaggle to predict a car price based on features and find the features that most heavily influence the price.
+Using data from Kaggle to predict a car price based on features; and find the features that most heavily influence the price.

 Cleaned up the data by dropping records that were missing data.
 Used one hot encoding for categorical data